Elise R. SanguinettiFounding partner at Arias Sanguinetti Wang & Torrijos LLP

 That’s what’s on Elise R. Sanguinetti’s mind when she comes to work every day.
 As a trial lawyer and founding partner at Arias Sanguinetti Wang & Torrijos LLP, helping those in need – no matter the need – isn’t just her priority.
 It’s her creed.

 Mass tort.
 Class action.
 Sexual assault.
 Products liability.
 Medical malpractice.
 Prisoner abuse.
-There’s almost no plaintiff’s civil litigation case Elise hasn’t represented since founding the San Francisco–based firm just over 7 years ago.
+There’s almost no plaintiff’s civil litigation case Elise hasn’t represented since founding the Los Angeles–based firm just over 7 years ago.

 “Representing people, not companies – that is our main focus as a firm,” says Elise.